Slaughter (2009 film)

 Slaughter is a 2009 American horror film written and directed by Stewart Hopewell.
 It was part of the third After Dark Horrorfest.

 Plot

-Faith (Amy Shiels) is a young woman trapped in a relationship with her abusive boyfriend, Jimmy (Vance Daniels).
+Faith is a young woman trapped in a relationship with her abusive boyfriend, Jimmy.
 She flees from him and moves to Atlanta to start over again.
-As Faith begins her new life, she meets a fun and free-spirited young woman named Lola (Lucy Holt).
-Lola lives on a farm with her controlling father, Jorgen (David Sterne), her older brother, and her younger brother.
-Faith and Lola become good friends, and Lola invites Faith to live with her and her family to help out with the farm work.
-During the day, the family (and Faith) work on the farm, and at night the two young women go out on the town to party in Atlanta.
+As Faith begins her new life, she meets a fun and free-spirited young woman named Lola.
+Lola lives on a farm with her controlling father, Jorgen, her older brother, and her younger brother.
+Faith and Lola become good friends, and Lola invites Faith to live with her family to help with the farm work.
+During the day, the family (and Faith) work on the farm, and at night, the two young women go out on the town to party in Atlanta.
 Lola brings home a different man every night.
-Eventually Faith notices that these men disappear after their encounters with Lola, and she suspects that Lola's father is murdering them in the farm's slaughterhouse.
+Eventually, Faith notices that these men disappear after their encounters with Lola, and she suspects that Lola's father is murdering them in the farm's slaughterhouse.